petrowsky/filemaker.tmbundle/Support/help.markdown

 ## Tab Triggers

-This feature was last modified by Matt Petrowsky.

-Tab triggers exist for every native FileMaker function, each named after the function itself.
+Tab triggers exist for every native FileMaker function.
 Templates are included for function parameters to allow you to tab through them.
 To discover or modify the abbreviated tab triggers, find the function in the FileMaker bundle menu (Bundles>FileMaker>[Function Category]>[Function Name]).
+You can also search for them by pressing ⌘^T.

 Keyword shorthand versions of words: